 Note that if you omit the --output revoke.asc option from the above, your revocation certificate will be returned to the standard output, which is your monitor screen.
-While you can copy and paste the contents of the output into a file of your choice using a text editor, such as Pico, it is probably easier to send the output to a file in your login directory.
-That way, you can keep the certificate for use later, or move it to a floppy disk and store it someplace safe.
+While you can copy and paste the contents of the output into a file of your choice using a text editor, it is probably easier to send the output to a file in your login directory.
+That way, you can keep the certificate for use later, or move it to a diskette and store it someplace safe.